 - a.
 Number of target population Medicaid beneficiaries served (during reporting period and cumulative), vs. projected - e.
 Number of target population Medicaid beneficiaries scoring positive on screening tools - a.
 Number of target population Medicaid beneficiaries scoring positive on screening tools who were referred and had at least X visits in X months period? - f.
 Number of new positions recruited and trained (during reporting period and cumulative), vs. projected - g.
 New staff position vacancy and turnover rate for period and cumulative vs projected - h.
-Impact indicator measures as defined in evaluation plan, including annual evaluation of fidelity to evidence-supported program elements
+Impact indicator measures as defined in evaluation plan, including annual evaluation of fidelity to evidencesupported program elements

 Project Pathway Community-based: Integration Project ID E4 Project Title E4: Integrated Treatment for Co-Occurring Disorders Project Objective This project involves the implementation of an evidence-based multi-disciplinary program combining substance use disorder (SUD) treatment and mental health (MH) treatment for people with severe mental illness (SMI) using 'stages of change/treatment' approach along with pharmacological and psychosocial therapies and holistic program supports.
 Research on integrated dual disorder treatment indicates that outcomes resulting from programs that meet fidelity standards include: stable remission of substance abuse, reduction in hospitalization, decrease in psychiatric symptoms and arrests.
 Also, housing stability, functional status and quality of life are found to improve.
-Target Population Individuals with co-occurring SUD and severe mental illness diagnoses Target Participating Mental health and SUD providers, including integrated treatment specialists Organizations Primary care providers Coordination with community-based social service organizations Developmentally Disabled (DD) population Aged Blind and Disabled (ABD) population with co-occurring behavioral health disorders Related projects IDNs implementing this project should coordinate with and build on the Core Competencies being required as part of Project B1 (integration of behavioral health and primary care) Health information technology (HIT) requirements for this project should be incorporated into the IDN's HIT planning process in conjunction with Project A2 (HIT Infrastructure to Support Integration) Project Core Integrated Treatment for Co-Occurring Disorders is an evidence based treatment program that is built upon seven principles: Components 1.
-SUD and MH treatment is integrated to meet the needs of clients 2.
+Target Population Individuals with co-occurring SUD and severe mental illness diagnoses Target Participating Mental health and SUD providers, including integrated treatment specialists Organizations Primary care providers Coordination with community-based social service organizations Developmentally Disabled (DD) population Aged Blind and Disabled (ABD) population with co-occurring behavioral health disorders Related projects IDNs implementing this project should coordinate with and build on the Core Competencies being required as part of Project B1 (integration of behavioral health and primary care) Health information to the place (UIT) as a vice we get a few this graphed by a large value of the UIT place in a second point of the UIT place in a Health information technology (HIT) requirements for this project should be incorporated into the IDN's HIT planning process in conjunction with Project A2 (HIT Infrastructure to Support Integration) Project Core Integrated Treatment for Co-Occurring Disorders is an evidence based treatment program that is built upon seven principles: Components SUD and MH treatment is integrated to meet the needs of clients 2.
 Treatment specialists are trained in treatment of both SUD and serious mental illness Treatment uses 'stages of change' approach; providers work with people who are actively using alcohol and drugs with active and persistent engagement and motivational strategies 4.
 Motivational techniques are used throughout the process Cognitive Behavioral Therapy (CBT) is used in substance abuse and mental illness counseling, ideally with group therapy approaches that enhance peer support and role modeling 6.
 Multiple treatment formats are made available to clients and their family or supports 7.
 Addiction and mental health medication services are integrated into the psychosocial services Programs following this approach should include the following key elements: